The $K^{\aleph_0}$ Game: Vertex Colouring: Introduction

 \section{Introduction}

-Finite positional games have been extensively studied.
-From historic games like tic-tac-toe the field of positional games arose naturally.
-An overview can for example be found in~\cite{HKSS14}.
+Games have been of interest to mathematicians for centuries.
+The field was sparked by the analysis of historic games such as tic-tac-toe.
+This is a finite game and naturally, this was the first class of games analysed.
+In recent decades infinite games have increasingly drawn the attention of researchers.
+An intuitive starting point is just moving the rules of a finite game to an infinite board.
+Consider the aforementioned Tic-tac-toe.
+Its counterpart on an infinite board became known as \emph{unrestricted $3$-in-a-row} and was further generalised to $n$\emph{-in-a-row} (Beck~\cite{B08}).
+As some results in the finite version simply rely on the fact that there are only finitely many possible plays, this often yields interesting insights.
+These types of games are called \emph{semi-infinite}; a comprehensive overview of the known results about such games can be found in~\cite{B08}.

+Games also give rise to an interesting field in set theory, which is e.g. described in (Moschovakis~\cite{M09}*{Chapter 6}): One may assume as an axiom that every game is determined, i.e. that for any two player game with complete information at least one of the players has a winning strategy.
+It is known that this is not consistent with the axiom of choice, but it nevertheless provides a good framework to study descriptive set theory, itself an essential field of research in present-day mathematical logic.

+However, there has not yet been a systematic analysis of infinite combinatorial games, i.e. games played on an infinite board with perfect information where the players do moves sequentially.
 One classic variant is the following two player game, which we will call the {\em strong $H$-building game}.
 The game depends on a fixed graph $H$.
 During the course of the game the players alternately claim edges of a sufficiently large complete graph $K^n$.
 The game ends as soon as $H$ is contained as a subgraph in the graph induced by some player's claimed edges.
 The word {\em strong} in the name of the game indicates that both players have the same aim (to build a copy of $H$), thus the two players' roles differ only in who plays first.
 This is to distinguish it from the {\em Maker-Breaker} variant of the game, in which only one of the players (Maker) is trying to build a copy of $H$ and the other (Breaker) is simply trying to prevent this.
 In particular, Breaker does not win simply by virtue of building his own copy of $H$ first.